MarcoASB/Bootcamp/HW11/README.md

 # Unit 12 | Assignment - Web Visualization Dashboard (Latitude)

+### You need to run the next line in the console to get the visualizations and copy the URL in the browser

+            python -m http.server
+            * Push Ctrl + C to finish the session

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.